 The faith of some Christians grows much faster than the faith of others.

 The amount of faith differs with each believer.
 Every Christian has the same quality of saving faith but not the same quantity of dynamic faith.
 The faith of some Christians is the same as when they became Christians.
 They have not grown in their faith at all.
-There is little development and modest progress in their faith.
+There are little development and modest progress in their faith.

 “And the apostles said to the Lord, ‘Increase our faith’” (Luke 17:5 ).

 The more we understand the principles of God’s Word and apply them to our experience, the greater our faith grows.
 We should increase our spiritual capacity like we increase our mental capacity.
-Faith is like a muscle, the more we exercise it the more it develops.
+Faith is like a muscle.
+The more we exercise it the more it develops.
 If we neglect our faith, it will atrophy and get weaker.

 There is such a thing as “great faith.”
-We can have little faith (Matthew 6:28-30), medium faith or great faith.
+We can have little faith (Matthew 6:28-30), medium faith, or great faith.

 “When Jesus heard these things, He marveled at him, and turned around and said to the crowd that followed Him, ‘I say to you, I have not found such great faith, not even in Israel!’”
 (Luke 7:9).

 There is a great difference between those who believe that God can change their lives and those who do not.
 Do you believe that God will work to change the members of your family?
 Do you believe that God will use you to win many for Christ?
-We need more people like Abraham who was “strong in faith.”
+We need more people like Abraham, who was “strong in faith.”